Utilities

 Jitter check

-This check processes the SDS data records and searches for a maximum deviation of the recorded timestamps from the expected ones.
-If the deviation is found, the maximum deviation is evaluated as jitter and together with record number printed out in the summary report.
+This check processes the SDS data records and searches for the maximum deviation of the recorded timestamps from the expected ones.
+If a deviation is found, the maximum deviation is evaluated as jitter and, together with the record number, is printed in the summary report.

 Validation passed